-- Default View: When you first power up the 587ci HD/597ci HD control head, Sonar View will be the default view.
-When you first power up the 587ci HD DI/597ci HD DI, the Chart/Down Imaging[TM] Combo View will be the default view.
-When you first power up the 597ci HD XD control head, Bird's Eye View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
+- Default View: When you first power up the 386ci control head, Sonar View will be the default view.
+When you first power up the 386ci DI control head, the Chart/Down Imaging[TM] Combo View will be the default view. - Cycle: When you press the VIEW key repeatedly, the display cycles through the available views on your screen.
 When you press the EXIT key, the display cycles through the available views in reverse order. - Customize: You can display or hide any view to suit your fishing preferences.
 See the following pages for more information about each View.